{{brizy_dc_image_alt imageSrc=

 Virtual Bible Cluster

 Depending on where you live, how dispersed your group is, or how comfortable you feel with technology, having a virtual Bible Cluster may be a more practical option for your group.
-If so, there are many video web conferencing platforms available so your group can see each other face-to-face.
+Online still counts. 😉

 Do you want to start your own Bible Cluster?
-Have you already started?
-Do you need help starting your own Bible Cluster?
 We’d love to hear from you!
-Email our Engagement Manager, Ranika Chaney at rchaney@engageart.org with your Bible Cluster information or questions.
+Email our Director, Ranika Chaney, at rchaney@engageart.org with your Bible Cluster questions.
 However you decide to meet, we hope you take some time today to Engage Culture, Engage Scripture, and Engage Art!